 As part of its mission and dedication to Harlem, the festival’s net proceeds will be donated to nonprofit organizations that empower this iconic neighborhood.

 The Harlem EatUp!
 Foundation’s mission is to strengthen community by supporting the people, cultures and non-profit organizations that empower Harlem.

 Citymeals on Wheels (citymeals.org) provides a continuous lifeline of nourishing meals and vital companionship to New York City’s homebound elderly.
 Working in partnership with community-based organizations and senior centers, Citymeals prepares and delivers over 2 million weekend, holiday and emergency meals for more than 18,000 of our frail aged neighbors each year.
-Last year, over 21,000 volunteers gave nearly 68,000 hours of their time.
+Last year, nearly 25,000 volunteers gaveover 80,000 hours of their time to Citymeals’ mission.

 Since its founding in 1981, Citymeals has relied on the generosity of its Board of Directors, the City of New York, sponsors and other designated gifts to cover administrative costs.
 This ensures that 100% of all public donations will be used entirely for the preparation and delivery of meals.

 Harlem Park to Park (HP2P) is a social enterprise representing 200+ entrepreneurs committed to cultural preservation, small business and economic development in Central Harlem, NYC's premiere cultural, dining, shopping, lifestyle and nightlife hub north of 110th Street.
 Formed in September 2009, HP2P’s membership is comprised of premiere businesses located within the geographic area of Central Park North to 145th street and Morningside Park to Marcus Garvey Park.
 Our mission is to encourage commerce that successfully sustains small businesses; promotes the community and culture of the Village of Harlem and celebrates the neighborhood’s historic CHARM.